 Your water department is committed to providing our community with clean, safe and reliable drinking water for all of us.
 Your water comes from a 55-acre reservoir located between Hwy.
 441 and Apple Pie Ridge Road.
 This source provides ample volumes of water to our community.
 This reservoir is protected from activities, which could potentially cause contamination of this water source.
 The water gravity flows to the treatment plant where treatment chemicals are added to remove impurities from the water, then filtered and finally chlorinated to disinfect the water.
 Banks County occasionally purchases water from Commerce, Franklin County and Toccoa.
-Your Board of Commissioners meets on the second Tuesday of each month at 6: 30 p.m. at the courthouse boardroom.
-Your participation or comments are welcome at these meetings.
+The Banks County Board of Commissioners meets on the second Tuesday of each month at 6:30 p.m. at the courthouse boardroom.
+Citizens are welcome to participate or provide comments at these meetings.